Home insurance isn’t a legal requirement – but these policies are definitely worth considering as they could help save you a fortune.

 Then there’s unoccupied homes cover – such as if you’ve inherited a house – and holiday home insurance for properties left empty for longer periods.

-How do I know what home cover I need?
+How do I make home insurance cheaper?